ava-labs/avalanche-docs/docs/tooling/cli-guides/validate-primary-network.md

-# Be a Subnet validator
+# Be a Primary Network validator

 This page will guide you on how to have your node validate Primary Network!
 Currently, we are only supporting validating on Fuji network with Mainnet support coming in the near future!